Trump says he will meet with Zelenskyy after "very successful day" with Putin

 The summit, which included a red carpet and military flyover, ended early without a planned luncheon between a broader group of officials.
 Mr. Trump returned to Washington, D.C. overnight.

-In a taped conversation with Fox News' Sean Hannity before his departure from Alaska, Mr. Trump said he believes Putin wants the war to end and that the nations are close to a deal, and added that it's "really up to President Zelenskyy to get it done."
+In a taped conversation with Fox News' Sean Hannity before he departed from Alaska, Mr. Trump said he believes Putin wants the war to end and that the nations are close to a deal, and added that it's "really up to President Zelenskyy to get it done."
 He did not specify what an agreement might look like.

 Zelenskyy has said in the past that he will never agree to any formal Russian annexation of Ukrainian territory or abandon the country's bid for NATO membership.
 Meanwhile, Putin has been unwavering in his demand to keep all Ukrainian territory that his forces occupy and prevent Ukraine from joining NATO, with the long-term goal of returning it to Moscow's sphere of influence.